digicademy-chf/chf_container/Documentation/Maintenance/Index.rst

 **Export your database and back up the ``App`` folder** before you update your local installation to a new version, just to be safe.
-Then execute the following command in your container folder to update, but replace ``v1.0.0`` with the release tag you want to update to:
+Then execute the following command in your container folder to update:

 ..  code-block:: shell

     podman compose down && \
-    git checkout v1.0.0 && \
+    git pull && \
     podman compose up -d

 If you **installed the environment without Git**, you can replace the ``git`` step with replacing the old folder by a new download.
-Remeber that the runtime content of your containers is persisted in the subfolders and needs to be added back to the newly created folder.
+Remeber, however, that the runtime content of your containers is persisted in the subfolders and needs to be added back to the newly created folder.